Priority, Cut, If-Then-Else and Exception Handling in Logic Programming: Introduction

 An illustration of this aspect is provided by the following definition of the relation $sort(X,Y)$ which holds if $Y$ is a sorted list of $X$:

-\begin{exmple} $ sort(X,Y)$ ${\rm :-}$ \> $heapsort(X,Y)\ \add\ quicksort(X,Y)$ \end{exmple}
+\begin{exmple} $ sort(X,Y)$ ${\rm :-}$ \> $heapsort(X,Y)\ \addp\ quicksort(X,Y)$ \end{exmple}

-The body of the definition above contains a SCD goal, denoted by $\add$.
+The body of the definition above contains a PSD goal, denoted by $\addp$.
 As a particular example, solving the query $sort([3,100,40,2],Y)$ would result in selecting and executing the first goal $heapsort([3,100,40,2],Y)$.
 If the heapsort module is available in the program, then the given goal will succeed, producing solutions for $Y$.
-If the execution fails, the machine tries the plan B, \ie, the quicksort module.
+If the execution fails for some reason(heapsort not defined, stack overflow, etc), the machine tries the plan B, \ie, the quicksort module.

-As seen from the example above, SCD goals of the form $A \add B$ can be used to specify a task $A$, together with the failure-handling routine $B$.